cloudflare/cloudflare-docs/content/cloudflare-one/_partials/gateway/_recommended-dns-policies.md

 ## Block malicious IPs

-Block specific IP addresses that are known to be malicious or pose a threat to your organization, This policy is usually implemented by creating custom blocklists or by using blocklists provided by threat intelligence partners or regional Computer Emergency and Response Teams (CERTS).
+Block specific IP addresses that are known to be malicious or pose a threat to your organization.
+This policy is usually implemented by creating custom blocklists or by using blocklists provided by threat intelligence partners or regional Computer Emergency and Response Teams (CERTS).

 | Selector    | Operator | Value     | Action |
 | ----------- | -------- | --------- | ------ |